 When you add an image to your website using DSS, you may want to wrap text around that image.
-You can do this for special alignment, for aesthetics, or because you want the image to be incorporated with your content.
+You can do this for special alignment, for aesthetics, or because you want the image to be incorporated into your content.
 Wrapping text around an image can be an effective way to draw attention to a photo that is of particular importance to your content or to break up a long piece of text with a visual.

 How to Wrap Text Around an Image